-If you are visiting the San Francisco Bay area, I urge you to take the time and plan a visit to Muir Woods National Monument.
+If you are visiting the San Francisco Bay area, I urge you to take some time and plan to visit Muir Woods National Monument.
 Located just 12 miles north of the city in Marin County, California, and part of the Golden Gate National Recreational Area, Muir Woods features 240 acres of old-growth Coastal Redwoods and plenty of photographic opportunities.

 I recently spent five hours exploring the park and hope that you will benefit from the five photographic tips below.